* Translated by AI

 /Photo='Manager Kim'

-Actor So Ji-sub transformed into a father through the drama 'Manager Kim,' setting a new viewership record just two episodes into its broadcast.
+Actor So Ji-sub transformed into a father through the drama 'Manager Kim,' setting a new viewership record just two episodes after its broadcast.

 The second episode of SBS's Friday-Saturday drama 'Manager Kim' (script by Nam Dae-jung, directed by Lee Seung-young, Lee So-eun, produced by Studio S, Fantagio), which aired on the 27th, recorded 15.7% nationwide, 15.9% in the Seoul metropolitan area, and a peak instantaneous rating of 18.1% based on Nielsen Korea data.
-Following explosive buzz from its premiere, the drama quickly surged past the 15th% viewership mark, achieving rapid box-office success.
+Following explosive buzz from its premiere, the drama quickly surged past the 15th% viewership mark.

-The 2049 viewership also averaged 5.8%, peaking at 7.17%, ranking first among all programs aired on Saturday and among all channels and genres broadcast throughout the week.
-By dominating viewership, buzz, and the 2049 target demographic, 'Manager Kim' signaled the start of the 'Manager Kim syndrome.'
-Notably, 'Manager Kim' achieved the historic feat of breaking the 15th% viewership mark within just two episodes, the first time since 'The Penthouse 3' in 2021.
+The 2049 demographic viewership also averaged 5.8%, peaking at 7.17%, ranking first among all programs aired on Saturdays and across all channels and genres for the entire week.
+By dominating viewership, buzz, and the 2049 target audience, 'Manager Kim' signaled the start of the 'Manager Kim syndrome.'
+Notably, 'Manager Kim' achieved the historic feat of breaking the 15th% viewership mark in just two episodes for the first time since 'The Penthouse 3' in 2021, five years later.

 /Photo='Manager Kim'